McDonald’s is testing a new system of reusable, returnable coffee cups

 “We’re using this pilot as a test to think about how a reusable model could work for our system, both operationally in the restaurant, and from a customer perspective,” says McColloch.
 “So, similar to when we trial new menu items, we have to understand what this means for our franchisees, what it means operationally for the employees at the restaurant, and the overall customer experience, from placing the order to the experience of the cup and the beverage, and all the way through to that collection process.
 We have a number of evaluation criteria that we’re going to be putting in place for all of those pieces.”
 They’ll test, for example, different incentives that can be used to encourage customers to bring the cups back.
 The tests will also show how many times the cups can be reused before recycling, though the design aims for 100 cycles or more.

 It’s possible that the same system could also be used for other packaging.
 “If it works for hot beverages—and we’ve already talked to the team about this—[it could expand] to soda, or your McFlurry,” Szaky says.
 “And then from there expanding it to your hamburger, french fries.
 So that you can get everything from your chicken nuggets to your apple pie in a reusable alternative.”
 He also expects the system to expand to other restaurant chains.
-“The beauty is, the more players do it, the more convenient the re-collection network becomes,” he says.
+“The beauty is, the more players do it, the more convenient the recollection network becomes,” he says.

 The team at McDonald’s is hoping that others in the industry will also help the system move forward.
 “One of the things that we often see in sustainability, not just in packaging, is that the more aspects of society and the more different participants in any industry that are prioritizing sustainable solutions—and in this case, infrastructure and solutions to keep waste out of nature—the more it becomes easier for all of us to make progress,” says McColloch.